Process optimization in

 Blending of resins

-When blending, different resins, additives, or solvents are mixed to achieve specific properties and a homogeneous composition.
+During blending, various resins, additives, or solvents are mixed to achieve specific properties and a homogeneous composition.

 Formaldehyde production

-Formaldehyde production places high demands on process management, as even small deviations in methanol oxidation can have noticeable effects on efficiency and product quality.
+Formaldehyde production places high demands on process control, since even small deviations in methanol oxidation have noticeable effects on efficiency and product quality.

 Polymerization